vigour-io/wrapper/README.md

 Declaring vigour-native as a dependency to a project make an executable called vNative accessible.
 You can then build the project with `vNative build` or `vNative build -- <platform>` (see [supported platforms](#user-content-platforms)).
 Configuration is read from the project's package.json[`vigour.native`].

+###Observations:

+####Lg webos Tv
+For Lg webostv, a manually process is required before run the build script.
+Lg uses a SDK to generate ipk files, and this SDK is not available on npm.
+To download the SDK just go to [LG developer web site](http://developer.lge.com/webOSTV/sdk/web-sdk/sdk-installation/), and follow the steps.
+If you want to understand more about the SDK CLI you can [read mode here](http://developer.lge.com/webOSTV/sdk/web-sdk/webos-tv-cli/using-webos-tv-cli/ ).

+##### specific details:
+ - Use the default folder path when installing the SDK

+ - The build process only uses the SDK CLI.
+It means that you can install only the CLI from SDK the package.

+ - ```ares-package ``` comand is used by the build script to generate the IPK file using the SDK CLI.

+ - The IPK file name is generated automatically, it uses the ```id``` property in ```appinfo.json``` to generate it.

 ## Tests

 Most of the tests expect to find the `vigour-example` repo in the same directory as `vigour-native`.
 If that is so, then `mocha test/` should do the rest.
 This of course should be improved eventually, either by making vigour-example a submodule, or by automating the cloning the first time tests are run, or perhaps even something entirely different...